elixf7/Sage-Grouse-PCA/README.md

    **Load and Clean Data**

-   - Load the raw sequence datae
+   - Load the raw sequence data
    - Clean it in a way that will work with PCA and plotting

    **Perform PCA**